Western lowland gorilla: Use of tools

 Their intelligence is displayed through their ability to fashion natural materials into tools that help them gather food more conveniently.
-While the use and manufacture of tools to extract ants and termites is a well-documented behavior in wild chimpanzees, it has never been observed in other great apes in their natural habitat and never seen to be done by other primates in captivity.
+While the use and manufacture of tools to extract ants and termites is a well-documented behavior in wild chimpanzees, it has never been observed in other great apes in their natural habitat and never seen in other primates in captivity.

-In terms of manufacturing tools for the use of extracting for western lowland gorillas, they are able to adapt tools to a particular use by selecting branches, removing projections such as leaves and bark and adapting their length to the depth of the holes.
-It appears that they also anticipate the use of the tool since they begin with the biggest sticks available and progressively modify it until it is the perfect fit for inserting into a hole that contains food.
+Western lowland gorillas can adapt tools to a particular use by selecting branches, removing projections such as leaves and bark, and adapting their length to the depth of the holes.
+It appears that they also plan the use of the tool, since they begin with one of the biggest sticks available and progressively modify it until it is the perfect fit for inserting into a hole that contains food.
 This demonstrates the gorillas' acquisition of high level sensorimotor intelligence, similar to that of young human children.

-In the past, there was a gorilla that used a stick to measure the depth of water.
+A gorilla has been observed to use a stick to measure the depth of water.
 In 2009, a western lowland gorilla at Buffalo Zoological Gardens used a bucket to collect water.
 In an experiment, one adult male gorilla and three adult female gorillas were given five-gallon buckets near a standing pool.
 Two of the younger females were able to fill the buckets with water.
 This is the first record of gorillas spontaneously using tools to drink in zoos.